adrg/libvlc-go/README.md

         log.Fatal(err)
     }

-    // Wait some amount of time for the media to start playing
+    // Wait some amount of time for the media to start playing.
+    // Depends on the version of libvlc.
+From my tests, libvlc 3.X does not
+    // need this delay.
-    // TODO: Implement proper callbacks for getting the state of the media time.Sleep(1 * time.Second)
+    // TODO: Implement proper callbacks for getting the state of the media. time.Sleep(1 * time.Second)

     // If the media played is a live stream the length will be 0